Origami-Rice/ec0logic/deliverable-1/planning.md

 ##### Working Culture

 Our team’s preferred working style is to break down large tasks into smaller ones, and then divide these amongst team members.
-We find it most effective to clearly define the requirements of each task, and then allow each person to work independently on completing their assigned tasks.
+We find it most effective to clearly define instructions and requirements for each task, and then allow each person to work independently on completing their assigned tasks.
 Then, we regroup to combine our work.

 ##### Team Communication